bogdan/blog/slides/fighting_fat_models/one/01_slide.md

 ## Flow nature and Event nature

-Flow :
+Service and Workflow:

 * goes step by step
-* can not be part of each other
+* can not call each other
 * more related on utils

-Event:

-* less care about order
+Observers and Callbacks:

 * one can spawn more than one other events
 * can be parallelized
+* can be backgrounded